bicarbon8/automated-functional-testing/README.md

 ```

 ### TestExecutionPolicyPlugin
-the purpose of a `TestExecutionPolicyPlugin` implementation is to provide execution control over any expectations by way of supplied _Test IDs_. to specify an implementation of the plugin to load you can add the following to your `aftconfig.json` (where plugins `testrail-test-execution-policy-plugin.js` is contained within the test execution directory or a subdirectory of it):
+the purpose of a `TestExecutionPolicyPlugin` implementation is to provide execution control over any expectations by way of supplied _Test IDs_. to specify an implementation of the plugin to load you can add the following to your `aftconfig.json` (where plugin `testrail-test-execution-policy-plugin.js` is contained within the test execution directory or a subdirectory of it):
 ```json
 // aftconfig.json
 {